-The predicted values of AV are compared with corresponding actual/experimental observations for training and testing data in Figs. 4 & 5.
-The predicted values of PV are compared against corresponding actual/experimental values for training and testing data in Figs. 6 & 7, and finally, the comparison is shown in Figs. 8 & 9 for the predicted values of YP and corresponding experimental observations for training and testing data.
-As observed, there is an excellent agreement between the experimental observations and predicted data in all cases, confirmed by R values equal to or close to 1.
+The predicted values of AV are compared with corresponding actual/experimental observations for training and testing data in Figs. 4-5.
+The predicted values of PV are compared against corresponding actual/experimental values for training and testing data in Figs. 6-7, and finally, the comparison is shown in Figs. 8-9 for the predicted values of YP and corresponding experimental observations for training and testing data.
+As observed, there is an excellent agreement between the experimental observations and predicted data in all cases confirmed by R values which are all equal or very close to 1.